muggy8/fontstrap/README.md

 # About Fontstrap
 Fontstrap is a bootstrap plugin(?) that lets you adjust your font size.
-There's literally nothing else in here other than a few extra auxiliary functions.
+It is intended to be just that with literally nothing else but I think being able to fully control font-size responsively is just too powerful to not make use of elsewhere.
+After all em-units are really great for just about everything.

 <h2>Documentations</h2>
 <h3>How to use:</h3>